-- Help menu provides assistance with the application such as documentation, updates, subscriptions, etc.
+- Help menu provides assistance with the application such as documentation, updates, and subscriptions.

 The Canvas is the central area of the application window.
-It displays scenes and scene elements and allows adding, modifying, and arranging elements.
+It displays scene content and allows adding, modifying, and arranging elements.
 When working on the Canvas, you can change the zoom scale to view the entire scene or just a particular area of it.
 The minimum value for zooming out is 10% while the maximum value for zooming in is 400%.

 Do one of the following to zoom the Canvas: